Which Is The Best Triathlon Watch for 2021 | Other Multisports too

 The Best Triathlon Watch for 2021 is the Garmin Forerunner 945, it’s obvious…kinda.

-Yes, there ARE better options if you have specific needs like music, thin wrists, great aesthetics, lasting for a full Ironman distance race or supporting all your sports sensors.
-If the price is a major constraint, then older watches like a Garmin Fenix 5S Plus or Forerunner 935 have the same core triathlon features as the relatively new 945, with both selling for considerably lower prices.
-If you have tighter budget constraints and intrigued by running with power, the Polar Vantage M2 more to your liking.
+Yes, there are better options if you have specific needs like music, thin wrists, great aesthetics, lasting for a full Ironman distance race or supporting all your sports sensors.
+If the price is a major constraint, then much older watches like a Garmin Fenix 5S Plus or Forerunner 935 have the same core triathlon features as the relatively new 945, with both selling for considerably lower prices.
+If you have tighter budget constraints and are intrigued by running with power, the Polar Vantage M2 will be more to your liking.

 The basics: a Triathlon Watch has a single mode that seamlessly permits the recording of a swim followed by a bike followed by a run, with appropriate data displayed for each sport.

-All things considered, the best overall triathlon watch is the Garmin Forerunner 945.
+All things considered, the best overall triathlon watch is the Garmin Forerunner 945 which is no massive surprise as the Garmin Forerunner 245 is the best running watch!
 It can do almost everything tri-related and more besides.

 Sure, it’s expensive and perhaps a larger screen area with a stronger glass and QuickFit bands might be desirable but you will be able to live with that.
 Rest assured that virtually EVERY triathlon-related feature and kind of connectivity are included.
 To justify the price tag there are also many smart features including maps, contactless payments and music.
 Plus, don’t worry, it absolutely will see you through to the end of an Ironman.